Australian, New Zealand students kick off global climate change strike

 “If we don’t do something, it’ll be our lives affected, not the 60-year-old politicians,” said Sydney student Callum Frith, 15, who was wearing his school uniform.
 “We need action.”

+“As youths who will inherit the land, we gather here to demand that the government work with us to solve these problems,” said 17-year-old Thiti Usanakul of student-led group Grin Green International in a speech.

+The group was later invited to meet with officials at the Ministry of Natural Resources and Environment in two weeks.

-Elsewhere in Asia Pacific, more than 100 students planned to gather in Seoul for a protest.
+More than 100 students planned to gather in Seoul for a protest.
 In Singapore, where there are strict laws regulating public assembly, youths planned a virtual campaign on social media.

 “The government just needs to change some things, which is why if we go on strike on a school day then they’ll notice and they might actually do something about it,” said 14-year-old New Zealand student Inese, who did not want her surname made public.